OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-troubleshooting.md

 ## Range return character limit

-The [Worksheet.getRange(address)](/javascript/api/excel/excel.worksheet#getRange_address_) and [Worksheet.getRanges(address)](/javascript/api/excel/excel.worksheet#getRanges_address_) methods have a return limit of 8192 characters.
-When this limit is exceeded, the return value is truncated to 8192 characters.
+The [Worksheet.getRange(address)](/javascript/api/excel/excel.worksheet#getRange_address_) and [Worksheet.getRanges(address)](/javascript/api/excel/excel.worksheet#getRanges_address_) methods have an address string limit of 8192 characters.
+When this limit is exceeded, the address string is truncated to 8192 characters.

 ## Coauthoring